DavidManga254/gamify-game-app/README.md

 IGDB Explorer is released under the MIT License.

-Contributors
+# Contributors
-IGDB Explorer is maintained by John Doe.
 Contributions and pull requests are welcome!